Use the same account next time to pick up where you left off.

 Grab a pen and paper.
 You may want to jot down notes as you read the requirements.

-Create a new Developer Edition for this superbadge.
+Create a new Trailhead Playground for this superbadge.
 Using this org for any other reason might create problems when validating the challenge.

 Although you can only create a single user in your Developer Edition org, you can create as many permissions (profiles, roles, public groups, and so on) as you need to complete this challenge.
 We recommend creating a user to test your various security configurations.
 Create a user named Samantha Cordero for this purpose.